miztiik/security-automation-remediate-unintended-s3-object-acl/README.md

         - If `NON COMPLIANT` trigger remediation
         - If remediation fails, notify InfoSecOps
     - **EventBridge Rule**: Receives `PutObjectAcl` or `PutObject` events & triggers stepfuction
-    - All the necessary IAM Role with restrictive permissions
+    - **IAM Roles**: For lambda and step functions with restrictive permissions

     _**Note**: Sample commands to modify acl to test the solution can be found in the output section of the cloudformation template_